Gaya Herrington: Career

 Herrington studied mathematics and econometrics at the Vrije Universiteit Amsterdam.
 After obtaining her master's degree in econometrics, she initially worked in the financial sector before becoming disillusioned and in 2007 she instead became the executive director of StoereVrouwen, a non-profit Dutch women's movement promoting sustainable economic policies through "fresh and hip" activism.
 Following the aftermath of the Great Recession, Herrington returned to the financial sector in 2011 as an international policymaker and economic policy advisor for De Nederlandsche Bank (DNB) in Amsterdam.
 During her work for DNB, Herrington worked to strengthen global banking standards in an effort to prevent further recessions and to work on sustainability "from the inside out".
 Herrington has also pursued various other lines of work.
 In 2011, she worked as a singer and composer on the Dutch erotic thriller film Caged.
 She has also worked as an actress and a model.

 In 2014, Herrington moved to New York City to pursue a job as Director of Sustainability Services of KPMG US.
 In this role, she advised KPMG's clients in America on business strategies, long-term risk management and sustainability.
 At KPMG, Herrington developed and implemented the "KPMG Dynamic Assessment" method, a holistic and analytic technique based on a triple bottom line (economic, social and environmental).
 Her technique was applied for various applications, including modelling climate change risks.
-From 2016 to 2017 Herrington wrote articles for Vileine, a Dutch-language feminist platform for media, political and cultural analysis, detailing her personal experienes in the United States.
+From 2016 to 2017 Herrington wrote articles for Vileine, a Dutch-language feminist platform for media, political and cultural analysis, detailing her personal experiences in the United States.

 In addition to working with KPMG US, Herrington also studied Sustainability Studies at Harvard University, obtaining her master's degree in 2020.
 Herrington's master's thesis was published in November 2020 and was an analysis based on the 1972 sustainability report The Limits to Growth in Yale University's Journal of Industrial Ecology.
 Herrington's study, Update to Limits to Growth, assessed whether, given key data known in 2020 about factors important for the Limits to Growth report, the original report's conclusions are supported.
 In particular, the 2020 study examined updated quantitative information about ten factors, namely population, fertility rates, mortality rates, industrial output, food production, services, non-renewable resources, persistent pollution, human welfare, and ecological footprint, and concluded that the Limits to Growth prediction is essentially correct in that continued economic growth is unsustainable under a "business as usual" scenario.
 The study found that current empirical data is broadly consistent with the 1972 projections, and that if major changes to the consumption of resources are not undertaken, economic growth will peak and then rapidly decline by around 2040.